Biomedical Sciences, M.S.

 - personal reference highlighting interest in medicine

-- Transcripts from all previously attended colleges (unofficial transcripts are acceptable upon application, but official transcripts required before program completion)
+- Transcripts from all previously attended colleges (unofficial transcripts are acceptable upon application, but official transcripts are required before program completion)

 - Undergraduate cumulative GPA of 3.0 or higher recommended and MCAT scores (unofficial upon application; official before program completion)